deepanharsha/DisCam/README.md

 # Announcements
 - **DisCam , Presents .deb Linux Installers!**
   Yes , You Read It Right!,
   DisCam Will Now Implement .deb Linux Executable installers For ALL Linux Distributions (that support .deb installers).
-  Keep Yourself Updated And Check On The "Releases Section"
+  Keep Yourself Updated And Check On The "Releases Section".
 - **DisCam Website Added to Google Search**
   Update: Not All Pages Have Been Added.
 Only The Home Page.
   Search it Up Now: ["discam camera feed"](https://www.google.com/search?q=discam+camera+feed)